 What are the signs and symptoms of Crohn’s disease?

-Signs and symptoms can range from mild to severe and vary depending on the part of the digestive tract affected.
-Symptoms usually develop over time but can occur suddenly.
+Signs and symptoms can be mild or severe and can be different.
+It depends on the part of the digestive tract involved.
+Symptoms usually build over time but also can happen suddenly.

 The most common symptoms of Crohn’s disease are: